Home of Story Kettle

 other stuff

-external links – Some pages carry links to other websites (but not the home page).
-Every external link opens in a new window or tab.
+external links – Some pages carry links to other websites (but normally not the home page).
+Every external link carries the title "External link."
+(German "Externer Link.").
+See note on hotlinking.

 internal links – All internal links are relative, this enables local usage without a local web server (such as Apache).
 Most links (and images) have titles.